 Teams can update their software during the tournament.
-The software they intend to use for the next round of games needs to be submitted at latest 2 hours before the video stream of their next game is scheduled.
+The software they intend to use for the next round of games needs to be submitted at latest X hours before the video stream of their next game is scheduled, the value of X is provided to teams at the beginning of the tournament and it can be different for round-robin games and knock-out games.